Egida/Stellar-New-Age/README.md

-# 🚀 Stellar: New Age v2 - Free DDoS Panel 🚀
+# 🚀 Stellar: New Age v3 - Free DDoS Panel 🚀
+> Version 4 will be a mega update!
+Spoiler: AMP and Game Methods

 - [x] Open Source
 - [x] Stable